Xel-Naha/PurrPleaser3000S/README.md

 > This code (C++) is written to run on a Raspberry Pico W.

 > [!NOTE]
+> A minimal MicroPython port is available in the `PP3000S_MicroPython`
+> directory.
+It provides a basic skeleton for running the feeder on
+> MicroPython but is not feature complete.

+> [!NOTE]
 > At the moment the feeder uses Home Assistant as an interface.
 It is easily possible to extent the code to implement a website or so; however, I don’t need it at the moment – feel free to implement changes that suit your needs.

 ### External Dependencies (Libraries)